GNOME/glade/README.md

 define a new GtkWidget derived object class using Gtk+ new template feature.

-By using GtkBuilder, Glade XML files can be used in numerous programming languages including C, C++, C#, Vala, Java, Perl, Python,and others.
+By using GtkBuilder, Glade XML files can be used in numerous programming languages including C, C++, C#, Vala, Java, Perl, Python, and others.

 ## About Glade